phoenixwebgroup/DotNetMongoMigrations/README.markdown

 1. Stick to the mongo BsonDocument interface or use javascript based mongo commands for migrations, much like with SQL, the mongo javascript API is less likely to change which might break migrations
 1. Add an application startup check that the database is at the correct version
 1. Write tests of your migrations, TDD them from existing data scenarios to new forms
-1. Automate the deployment of migrations with application deployment (backup the database and then apply migrations, on a failure restore the database)
+1. Automate the deployment of migrations

 Migration
 --